tensoranalytics-kislay/velou-demo2/README.md

   - Main panel with **chat assistant** and product card responses.
 - **Chat assistant features:**
   - Free-form discovery queries:
-    - e.g. “beach wedding dress under $200, not bodycon, pastel color”.
+    - e.g. "almond-scented body scrub under $50", "minimalist bathroom towels", "beach wedding dress under $200".
   - Refinement:
-    - “cheaper”, “more colorful”, “only size M”.
+    - "cheaper", "more colorful", "only size M", "for sensitive skin".
   - PDP-style suitability questions (simulated via context):
-    - “Is this good for humid weather?”
+    - "Is this good for humid weather?", "Will this work for dry skin?", "Is this suitable for a guest bathroom?"
   - Always:
     - short conversational reply.
     - 3–8 product cards with: